tryfinally/cdr-gen/README.md

 generate 100,000 CDRs for a random selection of 13 countries.
 With a probality of inter MNC CDR of 20/100.
 Also, print on stderr details of countries selected.

 `python3 gen_cdr_country.py 1000 -z 20 -x 50  -c 10`\
-generate 1000 CDRs occuring a random selection of 10 countries with a 0.2 probability of international call (cross contry) and a probality of 0.5 for cross operator if the call is inside selected country.
+Generate 1000 CDRs occurring a random selection of 10 countries with a 0.2 probability of an international call and a probability of 0.5 for cross operator if the call is inside the selected country.

 `python3 gen_cdr_country.py 100000 -z 5 -x 25 -m 530 262 422`\
-Generate 100,000 CDRs for calls in New Zealand, Germany and United Arab Emirates where the probability of international call is 0.05 and the probability of cross operator call inside the same country is 0.25.
+Generate 100,000 CDRs for calls in New Zealand, Germany and United Arab Emirates where the probability of an international call is 0.05 and the probability of cross operator call inside the same country is 0.25.